 Threat of New Entrants Definition

 In Porters five forces, threat of new entrants refers to the threat new competitors pose to existing competitors in an industry.
-A profitable industry will attract more competitors looking to achieve profits.
-If it is easy for these new entrants to enter the market – if entry barriers are low – this poses a threat to the firms already competing in that market.
+Therefore, a profitable industry will attract more competitors looking to achieve profits.
+If it is easy for these new entrants to enter the market – if entry barriers are low – then this poses a threat to the firms already competing in that market.
 More competition – or increased production capacity without concurrent increase in consumer demand – means less profit to go around.
 According to Porter’s 5 forces, threat of new entrants is one of the forces that shape the competitive structure of an industry.
-Porters threat of new entrants definition revolutionized the way people look at competition in an industry.
+Thus, Porters threat of new entrants definition revolutionized the way people look at competition in an industry.

 As new competitors flood the marketplace, have a plan to react before it impacts your business.
 Download the External Analysis whitepaper to gain an advantage over competitors by overcoming obstacles and preparing to react to external forces, such as it being a buyer’s market.

-A high threat of new entrance can make an industry more competitive and decrease profit potential for existing competitors.
+A high threat of new entrance can both make an industry more competitive and decrease profit potential for existing competitors.
 On the other hand, a low threat of entry makes an industry less competitive and increases profit potential for the existing firms.
 New entrants are deterred by barriers to entry.

 Barriers to Entry

 Several factors determine the degree of the threat of new entrants to an industry.
-Many of these factors fall into the category of barriers to entry, or entry barriers.
+Furthermore, many of these factors fall into the category of barriers to entry, or entry barriers.
 Barriers to entry are factors or conditions in the competitive environment of an industry that make it difficult for new businesses to begin operating in that market.

 A high production-profitability threshold requirement, or economy of scale, is an entry barrier that can lower the threat of entry.
 Highly differentiated products or well-known brand names are both barriers to entry that can lower the threat of new entrants.
 Significant upfront capital investments required to start a business can lower the threat of new entrants.
-High consumer switching costs are a barrier to entry.
+Whereas, high consumer switching costs are a barrier to entry.
 When access to distribution channels is an entry barrier – if it is difficult to gain access to these channels, the threat of entry is low.
 Access to favorable locations, proprietary technology, or proprietary production material inputs also increase entry barriers and decrease the threat of entry.